After six months in stealth mode, Accelerando Consulting is launching as an agency for the Internet Of Things.

 I’m based in Brisbane, but travel the world to learn, teach and trade.

 Christopher Biggs has been into Open Systems since the early 90s and was there at the birth of Linux and 386BSD.
 His interest in electronics and connected devices goes back even further.

-In his spare time he builds and blogs robots and adds to the growing Internet of Things.
+In his spare time he builds and blogs robots with his three children, and adds to the growing Internet of Things.